Control the mega tracking process

 Warning

-Switch localization database
+Switch localization library

 Related topics

-- UI Messages introduces how to use UI messages to display session status
+- UI messages introduces how to use UI messages to display session status